 You might be thinking that you have done counseling before and feel discouraged that you are depressed again.
 Sometimes people do experience more than one depression in their lives.
 It's okay to check in with a therapist to see if you can learn some new approaches or strategies for dealing with depression.
 Having tools for depression in your personal tool box can help if you get down in the future.

-I am here to help!
-I offer a safe, nonjudgmental space for airing your feelings and pain around depression.
-I can be a support for you to be gentle with yourself as you work on your depression.
+We are here to help!
+We offer a safe, nonjudgmental space for airing your feelings and pain around depression.
+We can be a support for you to be gentle with yourself as you work on your depression.

-Let's meet for an initial appointment where I can do an evaluation and let you know if you have depression.
+Let's meet for an initial appointment where we can do an evaluation and let you know if you have depression.
 Then we will work on a plan together for counseling sessions and strategies to help you to feel better.
 You are not alone.
-Contact me today to see if we are a good fit.
+Contact us today to see if we are a good fit.